jmielkeway/ccos4rbpi_volume0/chapter05/spinlocks.md

     ret
 ```

 In the case the ticket and owner are not equal, the code enters a busy spin loop.
-First, a local event is sent to prime the loop, ensureing it is executed at least once.
+First, a local event is sent to prime the loop, ensuring at least one go-round.
 Another exclusive load is performed, and again the process checks the ticket and owner values to determine if they are equal.
 As long as they are different, the spinning continues.
 When they are equal, the processor is free to leave the loop and proceed to the critical section.

 ```asm
 .globl __spin_unlock